THIS EVENT IS COMPLETED

 Humour is not merely a tool for entertainment; it is a creative practice of freedom that stands against power, dogma and fear.
 As Eco emphasises, the act of laughter breaks through rigid patterns of thought, opens a door to reinterpret reality, and gives the individual the courage to see the world from another angle.
 With this understanding, the workshop offers a space for intellectual exercise that nurtures participants' imagination, critical intuition and power of free expression.

 At the end of the workshop, participants will perform short stand-up routines prepared from their own observations and experiences.
 This performance transforms the intellectual gains developed throughout the workshop into a tangible creative output.
 Participants not only discuss humour theoretically but also experience it as a living and transformative form of expression on stage.
-Following this three-day workshop, the stand-up performance with the participants on May 15th will carry the workshop's creative and intellectual accumulation into authentic practice, providing participants with self-confidence and the courage to express themselves.
+Following this four-day workshop, the stand-up performance with the participants on May 16th will carry the workshop's creative and intellectual accumulation into authentic practice, providing participants with self-confidence and the courage to express themselves.

 Language: Kurdish